ROCm/rocMLIR/mlir/docs/MIOpen/tensor_layout.md

 <br/>
-if filter:YXCK, tensorflow will transform it and pytorch not use it, we can set GYXCK, but if it from tensorflow, don't use this format even user set it
+if filter:YXCK, tensorflow will transform it and pytorch not use it, we can set GYXCK, but if it from tensorflow, don't use this format even user set it from tensorflow: YXCK=> KCYX or KYXC not from tensorflow : YXCK->YXCK